ROCm-DS/hip-ucxx/docs_amd/what-is-hipUCXX.rst

-hip-ucxx is part of the AMD ROCm Data Science toolkit (ROCm-DS) and serves as the communication layer for distributed GPU workloads in the ROCm-DS ecosystem. hip-ucxx is the AMD ROCm-native port of the `NVIDIA RAPIDS UCXX <https://github.com/rapidsai/ucxx>`_ project.
-It has been adapted for the ROCm/HIP stack while preserving the directory structure, file naming, and API naming to minimize porting friction for developers working with both NVIDIA and AMD platforms.
+hip-ucxx is part of the AMD ROCm Data Science toolkit (ROCm-DS) and serves as the communication layer for distributed GPU workloads in the ROCm-DS ecosystem. hip-ucxx is the AMD ROCm-native port of the RAPIDS UCXX project.
+It has been adapted for the ROCm/HIP stack while preserving the directory structure, file naming, and API naming to minimize porting friction for developers working with both CUDA and ROCm/HIP platforms.

 Key highlights in hip-ucxx v0.1.0 include: